Beyond the pandemic: London votes for a mayor during crisis

 “It’s a very exciting place to live, London, but it’s polluted, it can be a strain, and living costs are far too high,” she said.
 “Each neighborhood in London has its own spirit, too, and we need to be nurturing that.”

-Brown, the London historian, is optimistic about London’s ability to bounce back.
-It has been through tough times before in its 2,000 years of existence.
+Brown, the historian, is optimistic about London’s ability to bounce back, noting that it has been through tough times before in its 2,000 years of existence.

 “London’s ancient history really is one of getting set on fire every now and then — the whole city burns down — and then everybody gets the plague,” he said.
 “This happens in a cycle for years and years and people keep coming back.